Belair, Luxembourg

-Belair (/fr/; /lb/; formerly Neumerl) is a district in western Luxembourg City, in southern Luxembourg.
+Belair (/fr/; /lb/; known as Neumerl (Neimärel) until 1956) is a district in western Luxembourg City, in southern Luxembourg.

 From 1931 to 2021, Belair was the location of Luxembourg's national stadium, rebuilt in 1990, the Stade Josy Barthel, named after Luxembourg's only Olympic gold medal winner.
 In September 2021, it was officially replaced by the newly built Stade de Luxembourg and is due to be demolished and replaced with a new mixed use neighbourhood named "Wunnquartier Stade".

 Luxembourg City's main fire station and the Centre Hospitalier de Luxembourg hospital are based within Belair.

-As of 31 December 2024, Belair has a population of 12,990 inhabitants.
+As of 31 December 2025, Belair has a population of 13,331 inhabitants.

 Location

 The district is bordered in the east by the Boulevard Grande Duchesse Charlotte from the Place de l'Etoile to the Route d'Esch.
 In the south, it is delimited by the Avenue Guillaume – a section of the Avenue du X Septembre through to the Place de France.
 The streets Wurth-Paquet and O‘Bradley continue the southern border, while the Rue des Aubépines, and from the junction of this street with the Val Sainte-Croix, the commune border with Strassen, complete Belair's boundary.
 In the north, the district is divided from Rollingergrund by the Route d'Arlon.